 AdWords will attribute a conversion to the last AdWords click only.
-On the other hand, for all reports except the Multi-Channel Funnel reports, Google Analytics uses a last click attribution model regardless of whether or not it was AdWords.
-For example, let’s say a user clicks on a creative from your AdWords account then returns the next day via a Google organic search result and reaches your Goal page or triggers a transaction.
-Google Analytics will attribute the Goal or Transaction to google/organic.
-AdWords will attribute the Goal to the AdWords campaign.
+On the other hand, for all reports except the Multi-Channel Funnels reports, Analytics uses a last click attribution model across all channels (excluding direct).
+For example, let’s say a user clicks on a creative from your AdWords account, then returns the next day via a Google organic search result and reaches your Goal page or triggers a Transaction.
+Analytics will attribute the Goal or Transaction to google/organic.
+AdWords will attribute the conversion to the AdWords campaign.

 AdWords reports conversions against the date/time of the click that led to the successful action, not against the date of the successful action itself.
-For example, let’s say a user makes a purchase on July 20th, but clicked on the creative 1 day ago on July 19th.
-In AdWords, the conversion would be attributed to July 19th, the day of the click.
-Conversely, in Google Analytics, the conversion is attributed to July 20th, the day the conversion actually occurred
+This allows you to match the value generated to the right advertising cost.
+For example, let’s say a user makes a purchase on July 20th, but clicked on the creative three days earlier, on July 17th.
+In AdWords, the conversion would be attributed to July 17th, the day of the click.
+Conversely, in Analytics, the conversion is attributed to July 20th, the day the conversion actually occurred.

 3. Reporting freshness

-Unlike Goals, Transactions in Google Analytics can be counted multiple times in a session provided each transaction has a unique transaction ID.
-This means that users who completed multiple transactions in a given session will register multiple transactions in Google Analytics.
-This is similar to the many-per-click metric in AdWords Conversion Tracking, but given the other differences between products mentioned in this article, these numbers are not likely to match exactly.
+Unlike Goals, Transactions in Analytics can be counted multiple times in a session provided each Transaction has a unique transaction ID.
+This means that users who completed multiple Transactions in a given session will register multiple Transactions in Analytics.
+This is similar to counting Every conversion in AdWords Conversion Tracking, although AdWords allows you to pick your counting preference for all conversion actions, including sales.

-Learn more about how metrics are calculated in Google Analytics.
+Learn more about how metrics are calculated in Analytics.

-Because Google Analytics and AdWords do not require the same tracking technology to record Goals and Transactions, sometimes conversions are counted in by one method but not by the other.
-If, for example, a user disables, opts-out, or blocks a technology Google Analytics uses to track data about a website session, a conversion might not be recorded by Google Analytics, but might still be recorded by AdWords.
+Because Analytics and AdWords do not require the same tracking method to record Goals and Transactions, sometimes conversions are counted in by one method but not by the other.
+If, for example, a user disables, opts-out, or blocks a method (e.g., specific cookies) that Analytics uses to track data about a website session, a conversion might not be recorded by Analytics, but might still be recorded by AdWords.

-AdWords Conversion Tracking works at the account level, i.e AdWords only counts a conversion if the click originated from the same AdWords account that the conversion tracking snippet was generated from.
-Google Analytics, on the other hand, tracks user behavior at the property level.
+AdWords Conversion Tracking can be set up either at the individual account level, or across multiple accounts using cross-account conversion tracking, i.e., AdWords only counts a conversion if the click originated from the single AdWords account (in case of account-level conversion tracking) or a group of accounts that share the cross-account conversion tracking.
+Analytics, on the other hand, tracks user behavior at the property level.

-This is important because conversions are not de-duplicated for a single user in AdWords if you are using AdWords conversion tracking.
-For example, assume you have 2 AdWords accounts (account A and account B) and you have identified the same action as a conversion for each account by adding the appropriate AdWords conversion tracking snippet for both accounts to the page and designating it as a Goal in Google Analytics.
+This is important because conversions are not de-duplicated for a single user in AdWords if you are using AdWords Conversion Tracking at the account level.
+For example, assume you have two AdWords accounts (account A and account B) and you have identified the same action as a conversion for each account by adding the appropriate AdWords Conversion Tracking snippet for both accounts to the page and designating it as a Goal in Analytics.
 Next, assume a single user clicks on an ad from the first account (A), then clicks on an ad from the second account (B) and finally converts.
 Each AdWords account would report a conversion, even though it was a single user.
-In Google Analytics, this would only be counted as 1 conversion and it would be attributed to the campaign from the second account (B) since that was the last interaction before the conversion.
+According to the default Analytics attribution methodology, this would only be counted as one conversion and it would be attributed to the campaign from the second account (B) since that was the last interaction before the conversion.

-If you wish to de-duplicate conversions from the same user across multiple AdWords accounts, then you will want to consider importing Google Analytics Goals into your AdWords accounts, instead of adding the AdWords conversion tracking snippet for each account to your site.
-In this scenario, assume you have 2 AdWords accounts (account A and account B) and you have designated a Goal page in Google Analytics.
-You have also reported that one Google Analytics Goal into both AdWords accounts (but you have not added the AdWords conversion tracking for either account to the page).
+If you are importing Analytics Goals and Transactions into your AdWords accounts, then your conversions are automatically de-duplicated across multiple AdWords accounts.
+In this scenario, assume you have two AdWords accounts (account A and account B), and you have designated a Goal page in Analytics.
+You have also reported that one Analytics Goal into both AdWords accounts (but you have not added the AdWords Conversion Tracking for either account to the page).
 Next, assume a single user clicks on an ad from the first account (A), then clicks on an ad from the second account (B) and finally converts.
-The conversion would be attributed to the second account (B) in both Google Analytics and AdWords.
-The first account (A) would not be attributed with any conversions in either tool.
+The conversion would be attributed to the second account (B) in both Analytics and AdWords.
+By default (assuming no adjustments via AdWords Attribution or Multi-Channel Funnels), the first account (A) would not be attributed with any conversions in either tool.

-In either case, you can use the Multi-Channel Funnel reports in Google Analytics to see the overview of user activity, including assist paths to conversions.
+In either case, you can use the Multi-Channel Funnels reports in Analytics to see the overview of user activity, including assist paths to conversions.